Babcock launches $1.8 billion rights issue to buy helicopter firm Avincis

-LONDON (Reuters) - Babcock International (BAB.L), the UK defense support and engineering services group, has agreed to acquire helicopter transport services firm Avincis for 920 million pounds ($1.5 billion) plus debt, it said on Thursday, funding the long-expected deal with a 1.1 billion-pound rights issue.
+LONDON (Reuters) - Engineering contractor Babcock (BAB.L) said on Thursday it had agreed to acquire helicopter transport services firm Avincis for 920 million pounds ($1.5 billion) plus debt, funding the long-expected deal through a 1.1 billion-pound rights issue.

 Babcock will take on net debt at Avincis of 705 million pounds.